Cheapest Shipping US to UK: 2026 Guide to Low Rates

 For very large or bulk shipments, you have two primary modes of transport.

 - Ocean Freight: Much slower, with transit times measured in weeks.
-However, it’s significantly more economical for large, heavy, or non urgent shipments and has a smaller carbon footprint.
+However, it’s significantly more economical for large, heavy, or non urgent shipments.

 For most people sending parcels, air freight (via carriers like USPS, UPS, and FedEx) is the default.
 But for businesses moving large amounts of inventory, ocean freight is the key to cost efficiency.
 If you’re exploring palletized options before export, learn the basics of LTL freight.